BlueCutOfficial/actix-ember/README.md

 # Actix Ember

-Tiny example project to set up an Ember frontend requesting an Actix server endpoint locally.
+Tiny example project to run an Ember frontend requesting an Actix server endpoint locally.

+What this project does:

+- An Actix server is used to create a hard-coded user structure that can be returned with a GET request.
+- An Ember app calls this endpoint and displays the user information on the user page.

 ## Prerequisites